b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/README.md

 **Legend\[arium]**

 † = The repetition is left *in situ* for my present edification.
-It will be revised and culled inndue course.
+It will be revised and culled in due course.